pje/new-file/README.md

 New File
 =====

-Adds a "New File" service to Finder.
+Adds a "New File" service to Finder—create an empty file from within Finder's current directory.

 ####install